leoyang429/Five-in-A-Row/README.md

 This project is for MacOS only.

 Install [Xcode](https://developer.apple.com/xcode/) and [openframeworks](https://openframeworks.cc).
 Download this project in Zip, open the Prjoect Generator, and import "fantastic-finale" folder.
 Then you can open the project in Xcode.
-Run the fantastic-finale Release scheme in Xcode and you could see the UI.
+Run the fantastic-finale Release scheme in Xcode and you could see the UI as follows.

 ![alt text](https://github.com/CS126FA19/fantastic-finale-leoyang429/blob/master/fantastic-finale/bin/data/Screen%20Shot%202019-12-11%20at%203.00.10%20PM.png)